rwaldron/tc39-notes/es7/2016-03/march-31.md

 AWB: objectected to the long name

-ZB: the longer name is moslty used by libraries.
+ZB: the longer name is mostly used by libraries.
 Most people will just use format and so it's a good compromise

 DH: Naming is bikeshedding.